Philanthropy has changed a lot, but you don’t see how your own child grows

 But in another universe, there are growing concentrations of wealth – and thus ever-deepening pools of philanthropic capital.
 The fact that there are five times more billionaires today than when Alliance was born 25 years ago should give us cause for reflection.
 Today’s picture of widening wealth inequality means that few would seriously claim that philanthropy in its totality is making our society more equal.

-Instead, the universe of billionaires who account for an undeniably significant proportion (though by no means all) of both total wealth and thus total philanthropy seems strangely at odds with our sector’s democratic uprising.
+Instead, the universe of billionaires who account for an undeniably significant proportion of both total wealth and thus total philanthropy seems strangely at odds with our sector’s democratic uprising.
 Is philanthropy ultimately an elite pursuit or a democratic one?
 The army of professional advisers, wealth managers, and fixers employed by the ultra-wealthy can make philanthropy seem something that rich people do with varying degrees of sincerity, self-awareness and aptitude.

 But intentions aside, there is no doubting the power and influence of major philanthropists.
 While there are notable exceptions, elite philanthropy is often about exercising power rather than giving it up.
 Such power may be used in benign ways but it’s hard to claim that philanthropy is both powerful and democratic at the same time.